jolmedilla/jekyll-now/about.md

 About
 =====

-This is my personal blog where I will post stuff that I find interesting within the Software Development profession and other topics that might be related.
+This is my personal blog where I will post stuff that I find interesting for the Software Development profession and other related topics.

 ### Who am I?